-A huge number of unpaid activities are currently not recognised as economic contributions.
+A huge number of unpaid activities are currently not recognized as economic contributions.
 Yet, our economy increasingly relies on these free contributions (think about Wikipedia as well as the work parents do).
-A Basic Income would recognise and reward theses activities.
+A Basic Income would recognize and reward theses activities.

 9) Basic Income will strengthen our democracy